Iranian Journal of Manufacturing Engineering

-Experimental study of the effects of the ultrasonic peening process on residual stress, surface hardness and hardness depth of parts cut with Wire EDM
+Experimental study of the effects of the ultrasonic peening process on residual stress and surface hardness of parts cut with Wire EDM

 Document Type : Original Article